Harisathwik/Cluster_KubeDocker/README.md

-# Learn_KubeDocker by clustering devices to host web app and launch to internet
+# Cluster_KubeDocker

-Under Work...
+Cluster devices with kubernetes to host multi-platform docker image web app and expose it to internet with ngrok Under Work...